localvoid/ivi/README.md

 #### Complex data transformations

 Since there are no complex data transformation in the benchmark, it is an ideal situation for libraries with fine-grained direct data bindings.
-Just bind an observable with DOM nodes directly and all problems solved.
+Just bind an observable value to DOM nodes directly and all problems are solved.

 But in real applcations there are complex data transformation that lose all information about data changes, servers are sending data snapshots that doesn't contain any information how nodes should be rearranged and many other use cases.